As a Lindt & Sprüngli group company, we at Ghirardelli comply with the group's sustainability standards.

 Our goal is to halve our chocolate waste in the production process per ton produced by 2025.

-We aim to employ 40% women in senior leadership by 2025.
+We aim to increase the representation of women in senior leadership to 40% by 2025.

 Climate